-Special Supplemental Food Program for Women, Infants and Children.
-Participants receive nutrition education and are issued vouchers to buy nutritious foods, such as milk, cheese, juice, cereal, eggs, peanut butter, dry beans, whole grains, fruits, vegetables and supplemental infant formula.
+WIC is a special Supplemental Food Program for Women, Infants and Children. participants receive nutrition education and an eWIC card to buy nutritious foods and supplemental infant formula.

 WIC is an Equal Opportunity Program.
 If you believe that you have been discriminated against due to race, color, national origin, age, sex or handicap, write immediately to the Secretary of Agriculture, Washington, DC 20250.